platformio/platformio-docs/ide/vscode.rst

 .. note::

-    Please note that you do not need to install :ref:`core` if you are going to use :ref:`ide_vscode`. :ref:`core` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.
+    Please note that you do not need to install :ref:`piocore` if you are going to use :ref:`ide_vscode`. :ref:`piocore` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.

 - `Download <https://code.visualstudio.com>`_ and install official Microsoft